MicrosoftDocs/defender-docs/articles/defender-for-cloud/integrate-partner-integrations.md

 Before you can

-Depending on which integration you want to enable, after you finish the steps presented below, you might need to follow additional steps to complete the integration on the partners' side.
+Depending on which integration you want to enable, after you finish these steps, you might need to follow other steps to complete the integration on the partners' side.

 1. Sign in to the [Azure portal](https://portal.azure.com/).